Navigate this Page

 Syracuse University's College of Law offers law students a summer of legal study through internships in London.
 This program is for law students only.
 It is open to students from law schools throughout the country and Canada.
 Students learn about the English legal system through the comparative law experience.

 The summer law program has been approved by the American Bar Association and is offered as part of the fully accredited curriculum of the Syracuse University College of Law.
 The College of Law is approved by the American Bar Association and is a member of the Association of American Law Schools.

 After completing an introductory course on the English legal system, you commence a six-week internship in one of several prominent legal settings.
-The practitioners providing internships include solicitors specializing in criminal, labor and employment, tort, business law, intellectual property or property law; barristers whose chambers focus on criminal defense, commercial law, children's rights, and corporate transactions; public servant practitioners performing city-based transactional work, and criminal prosecution with the Crown Prosecution Service and corporate lawyers practicing in the areas of finance, insurance, and commercial work.
+The practitioners providing internships include solicitors specializing in criminal, labor and employment, tort, business law, intellectual property or property law; barristers whose chambers focus on criminal defense, commercial law, children's rights, and corporate transactions; public servant practitioners performing city-based transactional work, and criminal prosecution with the Crown Prosecution Service and corporate lawyers practicing in the areas of finance and commercial work.

 Each placement affords the opportunity for applied study of lawyering skills ranging from client-related activities such as case-management, interviewing, and trial preparation and participation to more theoretical activities requiring research and writing, problem-analysis and extensive observation.

 Your internship experience is enhanced by weekly seminars conducted by the SU College of Law faculty and English practitioners.
 Through the combination of clerkship, weekly seminars, and reflective journals, you develop legal skills in an environment foreign enough to broaden perspectives, yet sufficiently familiar to allow valuable training for practice in the United States.